NimavatMansi-19/darshan-university-sem6/TA_ASP.NET/Add_Edit.md

 ✅ What it does:
 Creates a parameter automatically.
 Automatically guesses the SQL type from the value in C#.
-# My Question to you in Delete what we used to get parameter??
+### My Question to you in Delete what we used to get parameter??
 Sets the value for you.
----

-# 🚨 Important Error-Causing Points (Very Important for Students)

-### 1️⃣ If connection.Open() is not called

-→ ExecuteNonQuery() will throw error.

-### 2️⃣ If connection.Close() is not called

-→ Database connection remains open (Performance issue).

-### 3️⃣ If parameter name mismatches SP

-Example: `@DeptName` instead of `@DepartmentName`
-→ SQL error will occur.

-### 4️⃣ If DepartmentID hidden field removed from form

-→ Update will behave like Insert.

-### 5️⃣ If ModelState.IsValid not checked

-→ Invalid or empty data may go to database.

-### 6️⃣ If Modified column not handled in SP

-→ Insert will fail because column is NOT NULL.

 ---

 # 🧠 How It Works